 You may already use an RRSP to invest for the future.
 But did you know there’s another option – the Tax-Free Savings Account, or TFSA.
 It’s a great complement to your RRSP but the challenge is deciding when it’s best to choose a TFSA over an RRSP.
-Here are some general guidelines.
+General guidelines are below; you can also view our RRSPs vs TFSAs brochure.

 Want easy and frequent access to your money, use a TFSA.
 You’ll be able to withdraw funds tax-free at any time and re-contribute the same amount in the future.
 Keep your RRSP for long-term retirement savings.